hkzorman/advanced_npc/doc/api.md

 * action
 ```
     {
-        action = action, -- Is a constant defined in `npc.actions.cmd`
+        action = action, -- Is a constant defined in `npc.commands.cmd`
         args = {} -- action arguments
     }
 ```
 * task
 ```
     {
-        task = task, -- Is a constant defined in `npc.actions.cmd`
+        task = task, -- Is a constant defined in `npc.commands.cmd`
         args = {} -- task arguments
     }
 ```